 Funding Your Internship

-The Taubman Center offers a variety of resources and events designed to help you find and prepare for a rewarding career.
+The Taubman Center offers a variety of resources designed to help you find and prepare for a rewarding career.
 We encourage you to explore the multitude of career options available to public policy concentrators.
 You are also welcome to connect with Taubman Center alumni who may be able to help you refine your career goals.